agn453/CPM-UG-Disks/README.md

 Some History
 ------------

-I obtained the 8-inch disks copies from Bill Bolton who ran one of the first RCPM Bulletin Boards in Sydney, Australia (Software Tools RCP/M).
+I obtained the 8-inch disk copies from Bill Bolton who ran one of the first RCP/M Bulletin Boards in Sydney, Australia (Software Tools RCP/M).

-I physically drove to Sydney from my home in Newcastle (about 140km) to make them with a stock of blank floppies and ran a sector-based disk copy program for many hours to make them.
+I physically drove to Sydney from my home in Newcastle (about 140km).
+With a stock of blank floppies it took me many hours with a sector-based disk copy program to make them.
-I think Bill's system was a XITAN S-100 system.
-Bill's disks were sent to him by airmail from the USA.
+I think Bill's system was a XITAN S-100 system with a whopping 5 or 10 MB hard drive.
+Bill received his copies of CP/M Users Group and SIG/M disks by airmail from the USA.

 It was at a time when it was quicker doing this than downloading them at 300 or 1200/75 baud via a modem!
 I also ran an RCP/M